LinkedIn Ad

 Having a solid understanding of the company to which you are applying, their areas of expertise, and values can go a long way in your marketing interview to show that you have a strong and sincere interest in the position.

-Most websites have an “About Us” section which is a great place to start learning more about the company’s origins, values, and organizational culture.
+Most websites have an “About Us” section, which is a great place to start learning more about the company’s history and organizational culture.
 If there is a “Meet the Team” section, read up on the other marketing professionals and senior leaders profiled.
-And pay close attention to the products and services they provide.
-Often, current projects will be highlighted on their blog and/or news section.
+And pay close attention to all the products and services they offer.
+Often, current projects will be highlighted on their blog or in the news section.

 CONTACT US